eastmaels/steemblog.github.io/_posts/account/deanliu/2016-09-01_steemit-is-a-honest-and-efficient-platform-thank-you-for-money-back-and-bugs-removed.md

 ---
-title: "Steemit is a honest and efficient platform!
-Thank you for money back and bugs removed!"
+title: 'Steemit is a honest and efficient platform!
+Thank you for money back and bugs removed!'
 permlink: steemit-is-a-honest-and-efficient-platform-thank-you-for-money-back-and-bugs-removed
 catalog: true
 toc_nav_num: true
 toc: true
+position: 9999
 date: 2016-09-01 03:08:06
 categories:
 - steemit